How to Eliminate Mosquitoes in Your Santa Cruz Garden

 Breed in tiny containers

-Capable of carrying Zika, dengue, chikungunya
+Capable of carrying Zika, dengue, chikungunya, and yellow fever

+This is the second confirmed Aedes aegypti detection in Santa Cruz County after a 2022 finding in South County, which Vector Control reports was successfully eradicated.
 The invasive Aedes aegypti is particularly concerning because it thrives in urban and suburban environments, bites during the day, and breeds in the small water sources common around homes.

 Step 1: Eliminate Standing Water